Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 ## 11. Explore Google Cloud App Engine Console with information and logs

-Return to Google Cloud Platform Console tab.
+Return to the Google Cloud Platform Console tab.
 You should still be in the terminal.
 Close the terminal by pressing "X" on the top right of the terminal window.

 ![alt text](images/Deployment_AppEngine/image-59.png)

-Enter the Search box and type App Engine
+Enter the Search box and type **App Engine**

 ![alt text](images/Deployment_AppEngine/image-60.png)